andamira/webera.sh/README.md

 ## Here Be Dragons

-This project is not considered stable yet, and anything can change at any moment, including but not limited to: features, syntax and filepaths.
+This project is not considered stable yet, and anything can change at any moment, including features, paths, and syntax.